Hamiltonian Complexity in the Thermodynamic Limit: Computing Ground Energies for Finite TI Hamiltonians

-If $N = N(x)$ for some $x$, then staring with the correct input configuration $\ket{\vinit}\ket{w}$, if we run the process $M_{BC}$ for $N-2$ steps followed by $M_{check}$ for $N-2$ steps, the contents of the work track should be {\sc Out}$(x, w, M, V)$, the same tape contents as $M_{TV}$ on input $(x, w)$ when it halts (See Figure \ref{fig:MTVpseudo}).
+If $N = N(x)$ for some $x$, then staring with the correct input configuration $\ket{\vinit}\ket{y}\ket{w}$, if we run the process $M_{BC}$ for $N-2$ steps followed by $M_{check}$ for $N-2$ steps, the contents of the work track should be {\sc Out}$(x, yw, M, V)$, the same tape contents as $M_{TV}$ on input $(x, yw)$ when it halts (See Figure \ref{fig:MTVpseudo}).
+Note that the second input parameter to $M_{TV}$ is $\myw$, is the entire binary string on Track $6$, which is the concatenation of $y$ and $w$.
 In order for the correct output to be produced, $M_{check}$ needs to hit a final state within $N-2$ steps and the computation needs to stay within the finite bounds of $C_N$.
 Lemmas \ref{lem:existsMTV} and \ref{lem:gentv} establish that there is an $M_{TV}$ (used to form $M_{check}$) so that the correct output is in fact produced for most $x$.
 Throughout this section, the lemmas will assume that we the input $x$ is {\em good} in this sense.

-\begin{lemma} Suppose that the process $(M_{BC})^{N-2}$ followed by $(M_{check})^{N-2}$ starting in configuration $\ket{\vinit}\ket{w}$ produces {\sc Out}$(x, w, M, V)$ on the work track.
+\begin{lemma} Suppose that the process $(M_{BC})^{N-2}$ followed by $(M_{check})^{N-2}$ starting in configuration $\ket{\vinit}\ket{y}\ket{w}$ produces {\sc Out}$(x, yw, M, V)$ on the work track.
 Then the smallest eigenvalue of $H$ in the span of $S_1 \cup S_2 \cup S_3$, is at least $(1/8)(1 - \cos(\pi/(2p(N)+1)))$. \end{lemma}